dragon-59/envella-landing/README.md

-# envella-landing
+# Envella Landing Page

-Coming soon site for Envella
+This is the coming soon landing page for Envella, a smart home management platform.